Form 1095-C Information

 -

-- Part 1 reports information about you and your employer.
+- Part I: Information about you and your employer

-- Part 3 reports information about the individuals covered under your plan, including dependents.
+- Part III (if applicable): Information about individuals covered under the plan, including dependents

 -